ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2018-09-13-47-tom-coombs-recruiting-for-research-studies-ingrid-elias-why-being-a-dungeon-master-helped-me-become-a-better-researcher.md

  〒141-0021 Tōkyō-to, Shinagawa-ku, 品川区Kamiōsaki, 2 Chome−１３−３０ oak meguro 10F

-Before we start...
+<strong>Before we start...</strong><br>
-Just a message from the organisers - if you reserve a ticket and then can't attend, PLEASE cancel before 2pm on the event day, otherwise other people miss out.
+<em>Just a message from the organisers - if you reserve a ticket and then can't attend, PLEASE cancel before 2pm on the event day, otherwise other people miss out.
 We really are trying to avoid changing to pre-pay, so please help us out here.
-Thanks.
+Thanks.</em>

-We are back for September and this time we are at Indeed MEGURO (NOT the Ebisu one, returning visitors!)
+We are back for September and this time we are at <strong>Indeed MEGURO</strong> (NOT the Ebisu one, returning visitors!)<br>
 Indeed is kindly sponsoring the event, so it's FREE and there'll be pizza!
 (Thanks indeed!)

 There will be two presentations on the night:

-Tom Coombs - "Recruiting for Research Studies"
+<strong>Tom Coombs - "Recruiting for Research Studies"</strong> <br>
 Tom will talk about methods for recruiting participants for research studies.
 He will share some early results of experiments done at LendStreet to evaluate Facebook ads as a recruitment tool.
 Tom is Co-founder / Head of Product at LendStreet Financial, a consumer lending company.

-Ingrid Elias - “Why being a Dungeon Master helped me become a better researcher” (Presentation in English w/ some Japanese Subtitles)
+<strong>Ingrid Elias - “Why being a Dungeon Master helped me become a better researcher”</strong> (Presentation in English w/ some Japanese Subtitles)<br>
 Ingrid will be talking about how even a nerdy hobby like table top role playing can get you ready to tackle new challenges as a UX designer.
 Ingrid is a UX Designer at Goodpatch, Shibuya.

 Then there will be networking until 9pm.
 And then the world famous nijikai (after party).